 This video shows an example of what a pump track is, and how people can develop their skills.

-The pump track will be mainly an asphalt surface with grassed slopes and will flow to allow laps of the site with jumps and obstacles such as step ups, rollers and berms.
+The pump track is mainly an asphalt surface with grassed slopes and flow to allow laps of the site with jumps and obstacles such as step ups, rollers and berms.

-This will provide an exciting track to fit the allocated space and meet the needs of younger users and beginners as well as providing a challenging facility for more experienced users.
-It will also allow for different types of wheels, for example, BMX, skateboards, scooters and rollerblades.
+This provides an exciting track to fit the allocated space and meet the needs of younger users and beginners as well as providing a challenging facility for more experienced users.
+It also allows for different types of wheels, for example, BMX, skateboards, scooters and rollerblades.

-From late July 2021 we are consulting with local people on the design options for the track.
-This will help to decide a preferred design before a planning application is submitted.
+From late July 2021 we consulted with local people on the design options for the track.

 Where will the pump track be within the park?

 The pump track is proposed to be located on the site which is currently known as the Sunken Garden which is enclosed by existing hedging.
 This is near the main car park and the walled garden in Central Park.

 The track would be developed within the Sunken Garden area which is a rectangular site area of approximately 34 by 26 metres with existing hedging remaining in place as a natural perimeter.